 Step 2.
 Mix the cherries, sugar, and cinnamon to prepare the cherry pie filling.

 Step 4.
 Fill each round with the cooked cherries, then fold the dough over to make the hand pies and crimp the edges with a fork.
-Brush with an egg wash and cut small vents on the top of the pies.
+Brush the pies with an egg wash and cut small vents on the tops.

 Step 5.
 Bake for 25 – 30 minutes until golden brown.